-The multiple-choice midterm exam must be completed by logging into Canvas.
-You will have two hours to complete the open book, open notes exam.
+The multiple-choice midterm exams must be completed by logging into Canvas.
+You will have two hours to complete the open book, open notes exams.
 If you have a schedule conflict with the exam dates, please contact me prior to the exam to re-schedule.
-The midterm exam covers lessons 1-5.
+The first midterm exam covers lessons 1-5 and the second midterm exam covers lessons 5-7 (content overlaps with first midterm).
 To prepare for the midterm exam, you will need to study the lesson's video lectures, PowerPoint overheads, speaker notes, lab assignments and web articles.
 Your score will be available within a week after the exam closing date.
-Please do not ask for help from others during the exams.
+Do not ask for help from others during the exams.
 You may review the questions you missed on the midterm exam until the final exam start date.
 You must complete the midterm exam in one session within two hours.
-You should not quit or logout during the middle of the midterm exam.
+You should not quit or logout or "take a break" during the middle of the midterm exams.